Vaccine skeptics dominate South Carolina pandemic preparation meeting as COVID-19 cases rise

 Corbin, who chairs the six-person committee, wanted more information on the side effects of COVID-19 vaccines.

-“If the scientists can proclaim that the vaccination is safe and effective, we can also proclaim that the VAERS (Vaccine Adverse Event Reporting System) is underreported,” said Corbin, referring to the national program co-managed by the CDC and FDA that monitors adverse reactions to vaccines.
+“If the scientists can proclaim that the vaccination is safe and effective, we can also proclaim that the VAERS (Vaccine Adverse Event Reporting System) is underreported,” said Corbin, referring to the national program co-managed by the Centers for Disease Control and Prevention and FDA that monitors adverse reactions to vaccines.

 The meeting also came amid an uptick in hospitalizations related to COVID-19 that is again prompting officials across the United States to consider preventative measures.
 The spike has been felt even more acutely in South Carolina.
 The state saw an 18 percent increase in COVID-19 hospital admissions over the last week, according to CDC data.